tristanbatchler/tbat.me/_posts/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve/2021-03-16-calculating-pi-by-finding-the-area-under-a-bell-curve.md

 y = savgol_filter(y, window_size, 2)
 ```

 Now, we've read our data and managed to plot a pretty smooth bell curve out of it.
-Now it's time to "sqish" it down so its peak is exactly $$1$$ and take the area under the curve.
-Squashing is easy, simply divide `y` by `max(y)`.
+Now it's time to "squish" it down so its peak is exactly $$1$$ and take the area under the curve.
+Squishing is easy, simply divide `y` by `max(y)`.
 Just make sure to do this **after** the smoothing to get the best results:
 ```python
 y = y / max(y)
 ```